What this guide covers

 - 2Add the location address and any site-specific context.

-- 3Only use site-level access notes when the location genuinely needs its own override.
+- 3Only use site-level access notes when that location really needs its own instructions.

 Manage active and inactive records

-Client detail -> Status and directory views- 1Mark a client inactive manually when the relationship is paused or finished.
+Clients -> Client detail and filters- 1Mark a client inactive manually when the relationship is paused or finished.

-- 2Keep inactive records manageable in admin views without letting them clutter operational selectors.
+- 2Keep inactive records available for reference without letting them clutter the live lists your team uses.

 - 3Use the client and site pages to maintain the record, not the schedule or job form.

-- Start from client context first.
-That keeps sites, jobs, and forms aligned.
+- Start with the client first.
+That keeps sites, jobs, and forms linked properly.

-- Use client-level access notes as the default unless a site truly needs an override.
+- Use client-level access notes unless a site really needs its own version.

 - Inactive does not mean deleted.
-It means the record should stop getting in the way of live operational work.
+It just means the customer should not appear in everyday live lists.